-(c) Reporting Requirement.
+(c) Reporting requirement.

-(1) In the event the Contractor identifies a covered article provided, or to be provided, to the Government during contract performance, or if the Contractor is notified of such by a subcontractor at any tier or any other source, the Contractor shall report, in writing, to the Contracting Officer.
-For indefinite delivery contracts or simplified acquisitions, the Contractor shall report to the Contracting Officer for both the indefinite delivery contract and for any affected orders.
+(1) In the event the Seller identifies a covered article provided, or to be provided, to the Buyer or Government during contract performance, or if the Seller is notified of such by a subcontractor at any tier or any other source, the Contractor shall report, in writing, to the Buyer.
+For indefinite delivery contracts or simplified acquisitions, the Seller shall report to the Buyer for both the indefinite delivery contract and for any affected orders.

-(2) The Contractor shall report the following information pursuant to paragraph (c)(1) of this clause: (i) Within one business day form the date of such identification; The contract number; the order number(s), if applicable; supplier name; brand; model number (Original Equipment Manufacturer (OEM) number, manufacturer part number, or wholesaler number); item description; and any readily available information about mitigation actions undertaken or recommended.
+(2) The Seller shall report the following information pursuant to paragraph (c)(1) of this clause:

+(i) Within one business day from the date of such identification: The contract number; the order number(s), if applicable; supplier name; brand; model number (Original Equipment Manufacturer (OEM) number, manufacturer part number, or wholesaler number); item description; and any readily available information about mitigation actions undertaken or recommended.

 (ii) Within ten business days of submitting the report pursuant to paragraph (c)(1) of this clause: Any further available information about mitigation actions undertaken or recommended.
-In addition, the Contractor shall describe the efforts it undertook to prevent use or submission of a covered article, any reasons that led to the use or submission of the covered article, and any additional efforts that will be incorporated to prevent future use of submission of covered articles.

-(d) Subcontracts.
-The Contractor shall insert the substance of this clause, including this paragraph (d), in all subcontracts, including subcontracts for acquisition of commercial items.
+In addition, the Seller shall describe in writing to the Buyer the efforts it undertook to prevent use or submission of a covered article, any reasons that led to the use or submission of the covered article, and any additional efforts that will be incorporated to prevent future use or submission of covered articles.
+Subcontracts.
+The Seller shall insert the substance of this clause, including this paragraph (d), in all subcontracts, including subcontracts for the acquisition of commercial products or commercial services.

-CI 204-17 Prohibition on Contracting for Certain Telecommunications and Video Surveillance Services or Equipment (AUG 2020)
+CI 204-17 Prohibition on Contracting for Certain Telecommunications and Video Surveillance Services or Equipment (NOV 2022)